Top 22 NBA Players Who Didn’t Go To College

 Rashard’s rise to stardom in the NBA started after becoming a consistent scorer with the Seattle SuperSonics.
 He is famous for his two prominent basketballing positions, the small and the power forward.

 Born on August 8, 1979, the American basketballer spent his High School days at Alief Elsik in Houston, Texas, where he got drafted into the NBA.
 In 1998, Rashard Lewis got selected by the Seattle SuperSonics in the second-round draft as the thirty-second overall pick.
-Notably, Rashard Lewis is famous for playing for the Washington Wizards.
+Notably, Rashard Lewis later played for the Washington Wizards.

 7. Tyson Chandler

-Tyson Cleotis Chandler is a professional American basketball player born on October 2, 1982.
-Tyson currently plays as an unrestricted free agent, and his last NBA game was for the Houston Rockets.
-Tyson is famous for this center-playing position in different teams, especially the New York Knicks.
+Tyson Cleotis Chandler is a former professional American basketball player born on October 2, 1982.
+Tyson last played in the NBA for the Houston Rockets.
+Tyson is famous for his center position in different teams, especially the New York Knicks.

 Unknown to many, Tyson Chandler was for a while homeless and used that zeal to fuel his game.

 He studied at the Dominguez High School in Compton, California.
-And in 2001, he became the second pick for the entire draft, thanks to the LA Clippers.
+And in 2001, he became the second pick for the entire draft by the LA Clippers, who traded him to the Chicago Bulls on draft night.
 Since the onset of his professional career in 2001, he has won and received several awards and achievements.

 This super-tall basketball player won the 2011 NBA Championship, 2013 All-Star selection, 2012 Defensive Player of the Year, two-time All-Defensive Second Team, and several other awards.